 A money purchase minimum pension is provided if it exceeds the normal formula amount.
-The money purchase minimum is the amount that may be purchased by 2.4 times the member's applicable accumulated contributions, including interest at 7.5%.
+The money purchase minimum is the amount that may be purchased by 2.4 times the member's applicable accumulated contributions, including interest at the actuarial assumed rate.